Strategic Management and Public Policy (SMPP)

 The identification, examination, and evaluation of how environment, energy, and technology are interrelated and how these interactions influence policy formulation and implementation at the international, national, regional, industrial, and organizational levels.
 Same as PPPA 6067.

 SMPP 6208.
 Macroeconomic Policy and Business.
 3 Credits.

 Determination of national income, employment, inflation, and interest rates.
 The role of expectations in the economy.
 Impact of government purchases, tax policy, and deficits.
 Monetary policy institutions.
 The global economy and exchange rates.
-Prerequisite: ECON 6218 or 6219 and MBAD 6222.
+Prerequisites: ECON 6218 or ECON 6219; and MBAD 6222.

 SMPP 6209.
 Seminar: Business Economics and Public Policy.
 3 Credits.